 Paloma is a visual artist that works across photography and sculpture, exploring the physical and psychological relationships that spring from inherited DNA.

-Join Paloma in our upcoming event Decoding the Personal exploring genetics on August 5th 2020.
+Hear Paloma speak about her work in our event Decoding the Personal that took place in August 2020.

 Can you say a bit about your history and context as an artist?
 Where did you train and in what form and how has that developed?